Kevin201903/PLM/README.md

 # PLM
-It will to been described how to developed in dassult system
+It will to been described how to develop in dassult system